open-ephys/behavioral_state_machine/README.txt

 To add:
 * Need to improve documentation.
+* Add support for callbacks to request more data for very long analog output streams.
 * Support for multiple BSMs running simultaneously.
 * Graphical interface for creating/editing BSMs.
 * Build in calibrations of analog outputs with physical devices (i.e. water/laser delivery).